NickKelly1/nkp-error/README.md

 2. Push the new version to the `master` branch on GitHub
 3. Create a `new release` on GitHub for the latest version

-A GitHub action will test and publishes the npm package.
+A GitHub action run use `npm-publish.yml` to test and publish the npm package.
 Note, the `dist` folder is published.